Baye Fall (basketball): High school career

 Fall followed his cousin and enrolled at Lutheran High School in Parker, Colorado.
-He averaged 19.0 points, 10.5 rebounds and 3.8 blocks per game while shooting 67 percent from the field as a freshman, leading his school to an appearance in the class 3A state quarterfinals.
+He averaged 19 points, 10.5 rebounds and 3.8 blocks per game while shooting 67 percent from the field as a freshman, leading his school to an appearance in the class 3A state quarterfinals.
 He earned second-team class 3A all-state and second-team MaxPreps Freshman All-American honors.

-As a sophomore, Fall averaged 22.1 points, 10.0 rebounds and 3.2 blocked shots per game, guiding Lutheran to a 16–1 record and a class 3A state title.
+As a sophomore, Fall averaged 22.1 points, 10 rebounds, and 3.2 blocks per game, guiding Lutheran to a 16–1 record and a class 3A state title.
 He recorded 10 points, 11 rebounds, and six blocks in the championship game against St. Mary's.
 At the end of they year he was named class 3A state player of the year, MaxPreps Colorado Player of the Year, and a first-team MaxPreps Sophomore All-American.
 That summer he shared co-MVP honors with JJ Taylor at the 2021 Pangos All-American Camp Top30 game in Las Vegas.

 Ahead of his junior season, Fall announced he was transferring to the newly-formed Denver Prep Academy, a member of the Grind Session national prep basketball league.
 However, after appearing in just ten games, he was dismissed from the team in February 2022 for a violation of team rules.
 He averaged 14.3 points, 7.1 rebounds and 1.6 blocks per game at the time of his dismissal.
 That summer, Fall averaged 18 points, 10 rebounds and three blocks a game for the Colorado Hawks in the Adidas 3SSB circuit.
 He was named co-MVP of the Pangos All-American Camp Top 30 All-Star Game in June, followed by a performance as the top scorer and rebounder at the NBAPA Top 100 Camp in July.

 For his senior year, Fall enrolled at Accelerated Prep, another Denver-based private school competing in the Grind Session league as a new member.
 On January 24, 2023, Fall was selected as a McDonald's All-American.

 Recruiting

-Baye received his first offer from Minnesota when he was still in the eighth grade.
+Fall was a consensus four-star recruit and one of the top players in the 2023 class, according to major recruiting services.
+He received his first offer from Minnesota when he was still in the eighth grade.
 By the end of his freshman season at Lutheran he also held offers from Georgia, Georgetown and Kansas.
 In August 2022, Fall announced that he had trimmed his list of schools to seven: Arkansas, Auburn, Colorado, Kansas State, Rutgers, Seton Hall and Texas.
 He had received more than 30 offers at this point.

-Fall committed to Arkansas on November 15, 2022.
+On November 15, 2022, Fall committed to playing college basketball for Arkansas.